‘I don’t really have any other choice’: Young Israelis around the world return home after Hamas attacks | KRDO

 Israel has responded by hammering Gaza with airstrikes and halting supplies of electricity, food, water and fuel to the Palestinian enclave.
 At least 1,417 people have been killed in Gaza in the days since, according to the Palestinian Ministry of Health, and the enclave’s only power station ran out of fuel on Wednesday.

-Straight after seeing his family when he landed in Israel, Ovadia went to Lod, a city about nine miles southeast of Tel Aviv, where there had previously been outbursts of violence.
+Straight after seeing his family when he landed in Israel, Ben went to Lod, a city about nine miles southeast of Tel Aviv, where there had previously been outbursts of violence.

 There he joined friends in forming an impromptu neighborhood watch, to ensure the situation remained calm.
 He has since helped to deliver donated food and is planning to drive to the south of the country as there aren’t enough drivers to take people to their families.